StrangeBeeCorp/docs/docs/thehive/user-guides/automate-monitoring-tasks-approaching-due-date.md

 <!-- md:version 5.5 --> <!-- md:permission `manageConfig` --> <!-- md:license Platinum -->

-In this tutorial, we're going to set up an automation in TheHive to monitor [tasks](./analyst-corner/tasks/about-tasks.md) that are approaching their due date.
+In this tutorial, you'll set up an automation in TheHive to monitor [tasks](./analyst-corner/tasks/about-tasks.md) that are approaching their due date.

 By the end, you'll have a working configuration that: